Mahir-Agarwal/Shopo-Website/README.md

-This is a Next.js project bootstrapped with create-next-app.
+<h3>This is a Next.js project bootstrapped with create-next-app.</h3>

 Getting Started
 First, run the development server: